frknikiz/laravel-quick-elfinder/README.md

 > Access to security "isAdminLogin" name, you must define a filter.

+Publish Elfinder Asset from the Terminal:

+    php artisan elfinder:publish

-Finally,Publish Elfinder asset from the Terminal:
+Finally,Publish Quick Elfinder Asset from the Terminal:

 	php artisan asset:publish frknikiz/laravel-quick-elfinder